 Jessica Edwards (Executive VP) has a broad background in the film industry as a director, producer and publicist.
-Her first feature-length documentary, Mavis!, about soul music legend Mavis Staples and her family group The Staple Singers, premiered on HBO in February, 2016.
-Her award-winning debut documentary short Seltzer Works premiered at SxSW and was broadcast on the PBS series POV in 2010.
+Her first feature-length documentary, Mavis!, about soul music legend Mavis Staples and her family group The Staple Singers, premiered on HBO in February, 2016 and was awarded a Peabody for distinguished achievement in documentary filmmaking.
+Her award-winning debut short Seltzer Works premiered at SxSW and was broadcast on the PBS series POV in 2010.
 As a publicist, she's worked with filmmakers Ang Lee, David Cronenberg, The Coen Brothers, Gus Van Sant, Miranda July, and Sofia Coppola, among others.
 Her films have screened at the Sundance Film Festival, Full Frame Documentary Film Festival, Hot Docs, the Melbourne International Film Festival, and IDFA.

 Jarrard Cole (VP, Content) is an Emmy-nominated director and virtual reality creator.
 Previously, he was an Executive Producer at The Wall Street Journal where he launched virtual reality storytelling for the WSJ and produced its first-ever 360º videos.
 He has filmed and produced more than 15 virtual reality projects on topics ranging from aging in Tokyo to the peace process in Colombia to how the show "Modern Family" gets made.
 Jarrard worked on the paper's enterprise projects for five years, contributing to award-wining investigations and series.
 His 2013 project, "Prescribed," detailing the effects of Obamacare, earned WSJ its first Emmy nomination.